Ch33s3Burger/ODISS-Docker/documentation/CONFIGURATION.md

 # Configuration

+The following table explains the configuration options that can be adjusted in the needed environment file.
+By default, a [dev.properties](../env/dev.properties) file is provided as an example.
+If you would like to configure multiple environment files just copy the [dev.properties](../env/dev.properties) file and rename it.
+If you would like to use the other environment file, adjust the `-e` option when running the [setup.sh script](./INSTALLATION.md).

 | Name                                  | Description                                                                                                           |
 |:--------------------------------------|:----------------------------------------------------------------------------------------------------------------------|
 | ODISS_SERVER_NAME                     | The Server name (ex: example.com).
 Should be the same as used in your Certificates.                                   |